nemol-repo/nemol-ver1/README.md

 # nemol-ver1
-This repository contains some figures and documents supporting our paper "NEMOL: A Language for Generating Large Synthetic Netowrk Models"
+The Network Modeling Language (NEMOL) is a versatile language with the ability to generate large-scale realistic networks.
+With different parsers, its described network model can be output to interface with many network simulation tools, such as RAGE and IMUNES.

 ## BNF.png
-This file contains the full BNF definition of the Network Modeling Language (NEMOL)
+This file contains the full BNF definition of NEMOL